 Old research papers

-DEA Working Papers 20, Universitat de les Illes Balears.
-Last version, October 2007.
-PDF version [pdf].
+DEA Working Papers 20, Universitat de les Illes Balears, October 2007.

 Previously circulated under the title "Brain Drain or Brain Gain?
 New Empirical Evidence".

 Traditional models of brain drain stress its negative impact on the welfare and growth of sending economies, while new